 The equity markets are volatile, and the value of securities, futures, options contracts and other instruments correlated with the equity markets may fluctuate dramatically from day-to-day.
 This volatility may cause the value of an investment in an ETF to decrease.
-ETFs designed solely to match the inverse of their Underlying Index on a leveraged basis respond differently to these risks than positively correlated leveraged ETFs.
+ETFs designed solely to match the inverse of their Underlying Index respond differently to these risks than positively correlated ETFs.